Cray-HPE/docs-csm/upgrade/1.4.4/README.md

 In the unusual situation of upgrading from a pre-release version of CSM `v1.4.0`, then follow the procedures described in [CSM major/minor version upgrade](../README.md#csm-majorminor-version-upgrade) instead.

-Also note that there is no need to perform intermediate CSM `v1.4` patch upgrades.
-Instead, consider upgrading to the latest recent CSM `v1.4` patch release.
+If there are more recent CSM `v1.4` patch versions available, note that there is no need to perform intermediate CSM `v1.4` patch upgrades.
+Instead, consider upgrading to the latest CSM `v1.4` patch release.
 See [CSM patch version upgrade](../README.md#csm-patch-version-upgrade) for the full list of patch versions.

 ## Bug fixes and improvements